Fernando Velasco (American football): Tennessee Titans

 On June 9, 2015, the Tennessee Titans signed Fernando Velasco, reuniting him with his original team.
 He was signed after the Titans drafted quarterback Marcus Mariota and after a horrible 2014 season by Brian Schwenke.
 Schwenke ranked 32nd among all centers in the NFL.
 The Titans brought in the five-year veteran to compete for the starting center job and protect the rookie quarterback.
 On August 30, 2015, it was reported that Velasco had been one of ten players waived from the team.

 Carolina Panthers (second stint)

-On September 17, 2015, Velasco was signed by the Carolina Panthers to play center and back up their four-time Pro Bowl center, Ryan Kalil.
+On September 17, 2015, Velasco was signed by the Panthers to play center and back up their four-time Pro Bowl center, Ryan Kalil.
 After an ankle injury to Kalil, Velasco would start the Week 8 contest against the Indianapolis Colts.

 On February 7, 2016, Velasco was part of the Panthers team that played in Super Bowl 50.
 In the game, the Panthers fell to the Denver Broncos by a score of 24–10.